Ergodic Theory: Nonsingular Transformations: Nonsingular joinings and factors

 for a.e. $x\in X. $ Define now the {\it relative product} $\hmu = \mu \times_{\phi} \mu$ on $X \times X$ by setting $ \hmu = \int \mu_y \times \mu_y \, d\nu (y). $ Then it is easy to deduce from (\ref{10-1}) that $\hmu$ is a nonsingular self-joining of $T$.

-We note however that the above definition of joining is not satisfactory since it does not reduce to the classical definition when we consider probability preserving systems.
+We note however that the above definition of joining is too general to be satisfactory (as we noted in the introduction to this section).
+It does not reduce to the classical definition when we consider probability preserving systems.
 Indeed, the following result was proved in \cite{RS89}.